About Your Appointment

 What to Bring

-Please remember to bring your insurance card, photo ID, list of medications, contact information for your primary care and referring physicians, and any records or diagnostic tests that have been performed related to your condition.
+Remember to bring your insurance card, photo ID, list of medications, eye glasses and/or eye drops, contact information of your primary care and referring physician, and any records or diagnostic tests that have been performed related to your condition.
 If your insurance requires a physician referral, please obtain the referral prior to your appointment.

 Your eyes will be dilated during your visit, making your vision blurry and your eyes more sensitive to light for several hours.
-If you are not using public transportation, please consider arranging for someone to drive you home.
+If you are not using public transportation or do not feel comfortable driving yourself, please consider arranging for someone to drive you home.